Temporal Fair Division of Indivisible Goods with Scheduling: Temporal Fair Division without scheduling

-\begin{theorem} Algorithm~\ref{alg:tef1identicalDaysRn/2} returns a TEF1 allocation in polynomial time under the identical days setting with scheduling when \(r \geq \frac{n}{2}\).
-In addition, every \(n\) rounds, it returns a TEF allocation. \end{theorem}

-\begin{proof} The polynomial runtime of Algorithm~\ref{alg:tef1identicalDaysRn/2} is easy to verify, given that there are only nested \textbf{For} loops, which run in polynomial time, Algorithm~\ref{alg:tef1identicaldaysRn/2RR} runs in polynomial time, and the other operations run in polynomial time.
+\begin{proof} The polynomial runtime of Algorithm~\ref{alg:tef1identicaldaysHouse} is easy to verify, given that there is only one \textbf{For} loop, which runs in linear time, RR runs in polynomial time (Theorem~\ref{thm:RR1}), and the other operations run in polynomial time.
 Thus, we focus on proving correctness.